Slookeur/atomes-rpm-build/README.md

 ## RPM building

-This repository contains the latest version of the .spec file, source tarball and source RPM for the Atomes program ...
+This repository contains the latest version of the .spec file, source tarball and source RPM for the atomes program ...
 ... and the script to build it !

 You will find 2 folders: